Skip to main content

 Paid webinars feature the webinar’s price below the ‘Date and time’ section on the registration page.

-How the price of a paid webinar is listed on the registration page
+An image of the price for a paid webinar on the registration page

 Subscribers are reminded of the price before they confirm their sign-up in the pop-up window.